Ayres' Sensory Integration Therapy

 Occupational Therapists, Speech & Language Therapists and Physiotherapists.
 Psychologists registered with HCPC or medical doctors who have GMC registration (or the equivalent) can apply for SI Module 1 only.

-Classroom Course: 5 days.
+5 days.
 The course will run from 9am to 5pm each day.
 Registration on Monday will commence at 8.45am.
 The course will finish at 4.30pm on the Friday.
-See below for the assessment information.

 Classroom Course Bronze Member Fee: £1,366.67